nguyenphuminh/catniff/README.md

 ## Autograd

-To compute the gradient wrt muliple variables of our mathematical expression, we use the `Node` class to dynamically build our DAG:
+To compute the gradient wrt multiple variables of our mathematical expression, we use the `Node` class to dynamically build our DAG:
 ```js
 const { Node } = require("catniff");